Defi-API-Aggregator/Docs/README.md

 ### Uniswap Methods

-Unifi supports the following chains for Uniswap
+Unifi supports the following chains for Uniswap, Binance and Celo will be added Soon.
 ```js
 UNISWAP SUPPORTED CHAINS
 GOERLI:5